UMDLARS/PDP-12_Tools/docs/os8-create-boot-disk.md

 # Boot Disk Image Generation
-This document details how to recreate our boot (`boot-pdp12.rk05` and `boot-simh.rk05`) and games (`games.rk05`) disk images.
+This document details how to recreate our boot (`boot-pdp12.rk05` and `boot-simh.rk05`) disk images.

-Our OS/8 boot and games rk05 disk images are derived from the "OCK boot" OS/8 disk image provided by the PiDP-8/I project.
+Our OS/8 boot disk images are derived from the "OCK boot" OS/8 disk image provided by the PiDP-8/I project.
 We apply a set of changes on top of the PiDP-8/I image to enabling using os8diskserver and PDP-12 specific features.

 ## Required Resources
 * This repository.